adeshingale3/adeshingale3/README.md

 ### 👋 Hi, I'm Adesh!

-👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech <br>
+👩🏻‍💻 Not a complete Software Engineer!!! <br>
 👨‍🎓 Final Year Computer Science Student<br>
-🎨 Also love to design unique things <br>
+🎨 Also love to design unique shit <br>
 😿 How many aura point will you give me if I tell you that I started my coding journey in my last year <br>
 💭 Currently learning frontend developement deeply<br>